 Winter: December, January, February

 Looking to save on costs and cut down on competition?
 Winter may be your best bet for a wedding in New York — although the weeks leading up to Christmas are notably costly for travel.
 Holiday decorations transform the city into a winter village with iconic sites such as the Rockefeller Tree, providing dreamy backdrops for photos.
 Your wedding guests will also have plenty of festive activities to take part in, such as trying their hands (and feet) at ice skating while hundreds of onlookers watch on.
-Keep in mind that indoor venues this season are a safer bet due to inclement winter weather, but are currently more restrictive due to COVID-19.
+Keep in mind that indoor venues this season are a safer bet due to inclement winter weather.

 We’ll be honest: It’s hard to find a quiet weekend in the city.
 But you’ll still want to pay attention to the calendar when selecting your wedding dates, especially if you want to avoid sky high hotel prices and even more hustle and bustle.